Kallinteris-Andreas/AVR-sudoku-solver/HRY411_FINAL_TEAM5/readme.md

 "team5milestone.elf" is the file download to the STK (produced by compiling the code).
 The folder "STIMULI_FILES" contains the stimuli files used to test the functionality of the program.
 The folder "PUTTY_LOGS" contains the PuTTY logs of three tests on real hardware (more info in the report).
+The folder "PERFORMANCE_ANALYSIS" contains a simple program that measures the solving time of a large number of boards and exports statistic data
+    about the performance of the sudoku solver.

 # build instructions